Scaling sanitation solutions for a better tomorrow

 WASH in the workplace

-Nine out of ten jobs5 in developing countries are created by private enterprises.
+Nine out of ten jobs8 in developing countries are created by private enterprises.
 So business clearly has a big role to play in tackling water, sanitation and hygiene (WASH) in the workplace.

 We support the World Business Council for Sustainable Development’s Pledge for Access to WASH at the Workplace.
 And we’re part of WASH4Work, a group of businesses and public organisations mobilising efforts to improve access to WASH for employees, as well as in our supply chains and surrounding communities.

-3 Results are reported by UNICEF in accordance with its methodology and includes reach from direct and indirect initiatives over 2012-2017; and also includes Clean Toilets, Brighter Futures reach of 33,000 children in 2018.
+4 Results are reported by UNICEF in accordance with its methodology and includes reach from direct and indirect initiatives over 2012-2019; and also includes Clean Toilets, Brighter Futures reach of over 38,000 children over 2018-2019.